dabapps/django-readers/README.md

 )
 ```

+The `pairs` module provides shortcuts for creating your own pairs that affect only the queryset or only the projection: `pairs.with_noop_projector(prepare)` and `pairs.with_noop_queryset_function(project)`.

+There are also functions to discard one or other item from the pair: `pairs.discard_projector` and `pairs.discard_queryset_function`.
+These are useful if you'd like to create a complex pair using the high-level `specs` module (see below) but only actually use one or other item from the pair.
+Note that these only exist for readability: they are equivalent to simply indexing into the pair (`pair[0]` or `pair[1]` respectively).

 `django-readers` also comes with a pair function for working with Django's `get_FOO_display` mechanism.
 From the Django docs:

 > For every field that has `choices` set, the object will have a `get_FOO_display()` method, where `FOO` is the name of the field.
 This method returns the “human-readable” value of the field.